kickbessie612/prop-master/app/README.md

 Creates and returns a new prop.

-- Require Authentication: isManager is True
+- Require Authentication: isManager is True, get prophouseId attribute from user.
 - Request

   - Method: POST